-Final determination and rule
+Draft determination and draft rule

-The Australian Energy Market Commission has published its final determination and rule regarding electricity network service provider (NSP) expenditure objectives.
-The rule gives primacy to jurisdictional standards in relation to reliability, security or quality of supply where these exist.
+The Australian Energy Market Commission has released its draft determination and draft rule regarding electricity network service provider (NSP) expenditure objectives.
+The AEMC's draft rule gives primacy to jurisdictional standards in relation to reliability, security or quality of supply where these exist.